thethales/poliglota.js/readme.md

 ### Installing

-Donwload the contentes of the folder *src* and place them inside your project JS library folder
+Download the contents of the folder *src* and place them inside your project JS library folder

 Make the reference to the javascrit file in your HTML page